-- (c) if the designated officer was appointed by 2 or more chief executive officers-the local government for whom the designated officer was exercising the power; - (d) if the designated officer was appointed by an invasive animal board-the board. - (2) However, subsection (1)(a) applies only to loss arising from an accidental, negligent or unlawful act or omission. - (3) Also, subsection (1) does not include- - (a) loss arising from a lawful seizure or a lawful forfeiture; or - (b) loss arising from a biosecurity response. - (4) The compensation may be claimed and ordered in a proceeding- - (a) brought in a court with jurisdiction for the recovery of the amount of compensation claimed; or - (b) for an alleged offence against this Act the investigation of which gave rise to the claim for compensation. - (5) A court may order the payment of compensation only if it is satisfied it is just to make the order in the circumstances of the particular case. - (6) In considering whether it is just to order compensation, the court must have regard to any relevant biosecurity offence committed by the claimant. - (7) A regulation may prescribe other matters that may, or must, be taken into account by the court when considering whether it is just to order compensation. - (8) Section 332 does not provide for a statutory right of compensation other than is provided by this section. - (9) In this section - exercise, of a power, by a designated officer includes- - (a) the exercise of a power for the officer; and - (b) the purported exercise of a power by or for the officer.
+(c) if the designated officer was appointed by 2 or more chief executive officers-the local government for whom the designated officer was exercising the power; (d) if the designated officer was appointed by an invasive animal board-the board.
+(2) However, subsection (1)(a) applies only to loss arising from an accidental, negligent or unlawful act or omission.
+(3) Also, subsection (1) does not include- (a) loss arising from a lawful seizure or a lawful forfeiture; or (b) loss arising from a biosecurity response.
+(4) compensation may be claimed and ordered in a eeding- (a) brought in a court with jurisdiction for the recovery of the amount of compensation claimed; or (b) for an alleged offence against this Act the investigation of which gave rise to the claim for compensation.
+(5) A court may order the payment of compensation only if it is satisfied it is just to make the order in the circumstances of the particular case.
+(6) In considering whether it is just to order compensation, the court must have regard to any relevant biosecurity offence committed by the claimant.
+(7) A regulation may prescribe other matters that may, or must, be taken into account by the court when considering whether it is just to order compensation.
+(8) Section 332 does not provide for a statutory right of compensation other than is provided by this section.
+(9) In th In this section- exer exercise , of a power, by a designated officer includes- (a) the exercise of a power for the officer; and loss includes costs and damage.

+(b) the purported exercise of a power by or for the officer.